 - Messaging [To send SMS messages]

-- Notification [To create a C4C notification based on the conditions defined and to the recipient group or employee]
+- Notification [To create a SAP C/4HANA notification based on the conditions defined and to the recipient group or employee]

-Previously, customers used to develop their own custom solutions to fulfil the above business requirements.
+Previously, customers used to develop their own custom solutions to fulfill the above business requirements.

 7. Reporting on Registered Products and Install Bases

-Cloud for Service offers out-of-the-box reports on registered products and install bases, which can be leveraged to configure reports and dashboards for customer-specific business requirements.
+SAP Service Cloud offers out-of-the-box reports on registered products and install bases, which can be leveraged to configure reports and dashboards for customer-specific business requirements.